Manuela Achilles

 Biography

 Manuela Achilles is an associate professor in the College of Arts and Sciences at the University of Virginia in Charlottesville (Virginia).
 She holds a joint appointment in the Departments of German and the Corcoran Department of History and is the director of the European Studies Program and the Center for German Studies.
-Achilles has published broadly on the political culture of Weimar democracy and is currently completing a book length studyof constitutional patriotism in Weimar Germany.
+Achilles has published broadly on the political culture of Weimar democracy and is currently completing a book length studyof constitutional patriotism in Weimar Germany (forthcoming with Cambridge UP).
 Her next book project is on the history and legacies of Hitler and the Holocaust (under contract with Bloomsbury Academic).

 Publications